peatersson/remove-hltv/README.md

 # remove-hltv
-Chrome extension that removes adds on hltv.org.
+Chrome extension that remove adds on hltv.org.

+1. Download the files into a folder of your choice.
+2.